PennyLaneAI/qml/README.md

 #### Tutorial guidelines

-While you are free to be as creative as you like with your demo, there are a couple of guidelines to keep in mind.
+While you are free to be as creative as you like with your tutorial, there are a couple of guidelines to keep in mind.

 * Submissions should include your name (and optionally email) at the top